When is a weirdness to food more than fussy eating?

 - Lack of appetite or interest in food

-- Limited range of preferred foods that becomes narrower over time (i.e., picky eating that progressively worsens).
+- Limited range of preferred foods that become narrower over time (i.e., picky eating that progressively worsens).

 - No body image disturbance or fear of weight gain